 HTTPS: Hypertext Transfer Protocol Secure

-What is SSL Certificate (Secure Sockets Layer)?
-(Yes, another confusing acronym but just bear with us)
+(Yes, another confusing acronym but just bear with us!)

-Nowadays, plenty of online shopping sites as well as Businesses are using HTTPS to secure their websites and your information to build trust to their customers.
+Nowadays, more and more online businesses are using HTTPS to secure their websites and protect their consumer’s information to build trust.

 How does it benefit HTTPS websites?

-HTTPS makes the website way more secure from hacking and other security breaches due to the fact that information transferred around will be encrypted.
+HTTPS makes a website more secure from hacking and other security breaches as the information transferred are encrypted.

-For people who thinks about buying or making a website, its best that your patrons trust you.
-So, having an SSL certificate for your website is the best way to go!
+For eCommerce and online shop owners, building trust with customers will foster better business relationships.
+Hence, having an SSL certificate for your website is the best way to go!